To Be a Better Coin Buyer, Be a Good Coin Seller

 I still loved collecting coins but the tough lesson of trying to sell taught me that I lacked the knowledge necessary to make smart coin acquisitions.
 If I was going to spend hard-earned cash on coins, I needed to know far more about what made coins valuable and why collectors and dealers would be willing to pay for quality examples.
 My true coin education began.
 I learned how to grade coins, how to detect if a coin had been cleaned or otherwise altered, and the importance of eye appeal.
 I sold many of the “over-graded” coins I had purchased years earlier and began to seek out premium examples for my collection.
 With my new found knowledge, I even began buying nice coins with the intent of selling them to dealers who I knew specialized in that series.
 For the first time in my life I sold coins and began to understand the true value of coins.

 If you see your purchase of coins as an “investment,” be a student of numismatics—study grading, cleaned vs. original condition, and eye appeal.
 Gain the knowledge necessary to acquire premium quality examples with good eye appeal.
-Chances are if it is a beautiful coin, the next buyer will be excited to own it.
-And, be a seller.
+Chances are that if it is a beautiful coin, the next buyer will be excited to own it.
+Be a coin seller.
 The reality of the selling market will help you make better purchasing decisions when buying rare coins.

 Shopping Cart